lRoMYl/swift-graphql-codegen/README.md

 - [x] Custom field whitelisting
 - [x] Support for custom unknown enum, this is necessary to ensure the generated code can work with future unknown enum value
 - [ ] APIClient
+- [ ] Split base class generation with `action` option, this would allow integration with different GraphQL microservice providers without duplicated base class

 ## Installation
 ```